Santandersecurityresearch/cryptobom-forge/README.md

 * A path to a single CodeQL output file, or
 * A directory path containing multiple CodeQL outputs.

-For each file, Encryptobom Forge meticulously parses the data to produce a comprehensive CBOM.
+For each file, Cryptobom Forge meticulously parses the data to produce a comprehensive CBOM.
 This CBOM encapsulates detailed insights into the cybersecurity aspects of your project, essential for advanced security analysis.

 Output Example:
 Upon successful execution, you will receive a detailed CBOM, structured as follows: